y1zhou/knowledge-base/content/series/linear-algebra/12-eigenvalue-and-eigenvector/index.md

 ---
 title: "Eigenvalues and Eigenvectors"
 date: 2020-11-18T18:45:52-05:00
-summary: "" # appears in list of posts
+summary: "Probably the most important lecture in this course -- we start from the calculation of eigenvalues and eigenvectors, and move on to related topics such as the eigendecomposition, singular value decomposition, and the Moore-Penrose inverse." # appears in list of posts
 categories: ["Linear Algebra"] # main category; shown in post metadata
 tags: ["Linear Algebra", "Statistics"] # list of related tags